PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

-In particular, it restricts to a functor $F\colon R[\mc{F}_G]\rt S[\mc{F}_H]$ (viewed as complexes in degree $0$).
-The associated left derived functor $\LL F\colon \cat{D}_{\mc{F}_G}^\mm{tame}(R[G])\rt \cat{D}_{\mc{F}_H}^\mm{tame}(S[H])$ preserves colimits and totalisations of cosimplicial objects in $R[\mc{F}_G]$ (which can simply be computed as total complexes).
-Under the equivalence of Corollary \ref{cor:chain models for pro-coh G-reps}, this means that $\LL F$ presents the pro-coherent right-left extension of the functor $F\colon R[\mc{F}_G]\rt S[\mc{F}_H]$.
-For example, the divided orbits and derived orbits functors arise in this way (Example \ref{ex:chain divided orbits}, \ref{ex:chain derived fixed points}).
-The same argument applies to the derived functor of $G$-fixed points discussed in Example \ref{ex:chain derived fixed points}, even though it is not left Quillen. \end{remark} \begin{remark} The $t$-structure on $\cat{D}^\mm{tame}_{\mc{F}}(R[G])$ can be described more explicitly when $R$ is a coherent ring.
-Indeed, for a complex of $R[G]$-modules $X$, the following are equivalent: \begin{enumerate} \item $X$ is connective with respect to the $t$-structure of Lemma \ref{lem:t-structure on complexes of G-reps}. \item $\pi_*\Hom_{R[G]}(Q, X)=0$ for $*<0$ and for every compact generator $Q$ from Proposition \ref{prop:compact generators for genuine reps}. \item For every complex of finite $\mc{F}$-admissible $G$-representations $T$ in nonpositive degree, we have $\pi_*\Hom_{R[G]}(T, X)=0$ for $*<0$. \end{enumerate} The equivalence between (1) and (2) follows from Corollary \ref{cor:chain models for pro-coh G-reps} and the equivalence between (2) and (3) follows from the explicit realisation of $T$ as a homotopy colimit of compact generators, given in the proof of Proposition \ref{prop:compact generators for genuine reps}. \end{remark} \begin{remark} In the $\mc{F}$-tame model structure on $\Ch_{R[G]}$, geometric realisations of simplicial objects can be computed by taking normalised chains in the simplicial direction and then taking total complexes, using direct sums.
+for each of the compact generators $Q$ from Proposition \ref{prop:compact generators for genuine reps}. \end{remark} \begin{remark} In the $\mc{F}$-tame model structure on $\Ch_{R[G]}$, geometric realisations of simplicial objects can be computed by taking normalised chains in the simplicial direction and then taking total complexes, using direct sums.
 Using this, the $\infty$-category $\APerf_{R[\mc{F}]}$ simply arises from the dg-category of bounded below complexes of finite $\mc{F}$-admissible representations.
 Dually, totalisations of cosimplicial objects can be computed by taking normalised chains and then taking total complexes using direct products.
 Consequently, the $\infty$-category $\APerf^\vee_{R[\mc{F}]}$ arises from the dg-category of bounded above complexes of finite $\mc{F}$-admissible $G$-representations.
 Note that $R$-linear duality identifies these two subcategories. \end{remark}